moneroexamples/access-blockchain-in-cpp/README.md

         // check if the output's public key is ours if (tx_out_to_key.key == pubkey)
         {
-            // if so, than add the xmr amount to the money_transfered money_transfered += tx.vout[i].amount;
+            // if so, then add the xmr amount to the money_transfered money_transfered += tx.vout[i].amount;
             cout << ", mine key: " << cryptonote::print_money(tx.vout[i].amount) << endl;
         }